Modules

 Calculate the maximum number of nodes based on the given item bindings.

-This function takes two dictionaries, stable_items_binding
+This function takes two dictionaries, stable_items_binding and flexible_items_binding,

 which map attributes to lists of items.
 It calculates the total number of nodes by considering